PurdueIndyComputerScienceClub/WebmastersHackathon2022-2023/README.md

 **Who Can Participate?**

 This event is open to everyone!
 This includes (but is not limited to) Freshman, Sophomores, Juniors, Seniors, Graduate students from any school at IUPUI.
-All entries will recieve a free T-shirt by showing up to either the event kickoff or one of the Q&A/work sessions scheduled to help participants.
+All entries will receive a free T-shirt by showing up to either the event kickoff or one of the Q&A/work sessions scheduled to help participants.

 ## Useful Links
  - **Kickoff Zoom Link:** https://iu.zoom.us/j/88266103348